aichemydev/Wring_docs/docs/intro.md

 ## Getting Started

 The first step is **creating a new account**.

 Click here to go to the registration page: **[Wring Registration](https://prod.k8s.testgold.dev/register)**.
 You can either choose to sign up using Github, Google or enter a suitable email and password.

 Once you are signed up you will receive a mail.
 Click on the the link on the mail to verify your account.
 Once verified your account will be activated by the Wring team in 24 hours.
-You know have a Token known as the `Wring_TOKEN`.
+You know have a Token known as the `TG_TOKEN`.
 This is unique to your username and enabled you to run your scripts using Wring.

 ## Whats Next?

  **Congrats!** You are all set.
 To start exploring Wring.